TU-Wien-dataLAB/aqueduct/README.md

 ## 🛠️ Technical Overview

-This project aims to combine [Directus](https://github.com/directus/directus) for user management/API with minimal additional implementation to create a comprehensive AI gateway.
+This project aims to use Django for user management/API with minimal additional implementation to create a comprehensive AI gateway.
 The implementation follows a phased approach:

 1. **Data Model and Administrative Interface:**
     * Implementation of "Teams" and "Organizations" within the data model.
-    * Development of an administrative UI using Directus for user and team management.
+    * Development of an administrative UI using Django for user and team management.
     * Focus on authentication and basic management functionalities.

 2. **Gateway Relay and Usage Tracking:**